chriseckhardt/puppetconf_2013/README.md

 #### Description of a new kind of administrator
-Moving from vertical silos to horizontal abstractions Level up from technology to applications
+Moving from vertical silos to horizontal abstractions

+Level up from technology to applications

 Whole community needs to get better about DRY

-2 major problems with adopting companies, want agility & culture change
+2 major problems with adopting companies, want agility & culture change.

 * X-Wing strategy
 1. Making the core better